aurelson101/GFS/README.md

-# SAS Financial Management (Alpha)

----

-## English Version

-**Status:** Alpha version – This software is under active development and not yet stable for production use.
-You can use and edit and share.

-### Overview

-SAS Financial Management is a modern web application for managing the finances.
-It provides tools for tracking revenue, expenses, profits, and generating advanced forecasts and reports.

-### Features

-- Interactive monthly financial dashboard

-- Revenue, expenses, and net profit tracking

-- Automatic calculation of social charges

-- Real-time totals and dynamic updates

-- Advanced modules: statistics, comparison, forecasting, budgeting, and reporting

-- Import/Export (Excel, JSON)

-- Responsive design (desktop, tablet, mobile)

-- Dark mode and theme customization

-- Data stored locally (no cloud)

-### Installation

-1. Download all files into a folder

-2. Open `index.html` in your web browser

-3. The application will launch automatically

-### Usage

-- Select or create a year to start entering data

-- Use the navigation buttons to access statistics, forecasts, budget, and reports

-- Export your data or backup as needed

-### Limitations

-- This is an **alpha version**: features may change, bugs may occur, and data loss is possible

-- Not recommended for production or critical financial management

----

-## Version Française

 **Statut :** Version alpha – Ce logiciel est en cours de développement actif et n'est pas encore stable pour un usage en production.
 Vous pouvez le partager, le modifier, etc. si vous le souhaitez.